grimradical/docker-puppet-rack/README.md

     echo 'node default { notify {"Hello":} }' > data/code/environments/production/manifests/site.pp

 Now when you run the agent, you should actually see some results. :)

+# TODO

+There are a ton of ways you can help make this better, with very few things requiring any hardcore programming knowledge.
+Please send pull requests!
+Here are some areas where we could use help:

+#### Hygiene

+- [ ] Move images into their own repos (once they're sufficiently baked)
+  - [ ] Add in metadata specifications for each

+#### PuppetDB

+- [ ] Add container for PDB
+  - [ ] Port to Alpine linux, to minimize size
+- [ ] Modify SSL bootstrap script to also generate cert for the PDB daemon
+- [ ] Connect master containers to PDB
+   - [ ] Modify master container to include PDB terminus
+   - [ ] Modify master container to point at PDB daemon
+   - [ ] Make this configurable (using multiple compose files) for those that don't need or want to run PDB
+- [ ] Add container for postgres
+   - [ ] Add relevant extensions (e.g. pg_trm)
+- [ ] _investigate_ Can we use cert-based auth for postgres?

+#### Master

+- [ ] Environment variable for configuring worker processes
+- [ ] Enable override of default environment.conf
+- [ ] Enable override of default autosign.conf
+- [ ] Enable override of default custom_trusted_oid_mapping.yaml.conf
+- [ ] _investigate_ Give masters only minimum SSL data required to run
+- [ ] Port to Alpine linux, to minimize size

+#### CA

+- [ ] Externalize CA into its own container
+- [ ] _investigate_ Does the loadbalancer need to proxy/rewrite CA requests?

+#### Load balancer

+- [ ] Make hostname of upstream configurable (environment vars?)
+- [ ] _investigate_ Offload static file serving from Masters
+- [ ] _investigate_ Try the nginx Alpine-based image
+- [ ] _investigate_ Can we make upstreams dynamic?
+SRV records?
+Querying the container runtime?